 So I wrote this blog post to help with that, by breaking down the areas you should be focusing on FIRST, because they will help give you that solid foundation on which everything else is built upon.

-I even created an awesome download to go with this post to make absolutely sure you get the MOST value from your reading, and most crucially, put it into practice so you can get the results you want, faster.
+I even created an awesome. extra special download to go with this post to make absolutely sure you get the MOST value from your reading, and most crucially, put it into practice so you can get the results you want, faster.
 It’s your own very 90 Day Photography Learning Blueprint, and you can grab it here:

 Even if you have been shooting a while, stick around anyway, and make sure that you have everything in this list covered - if not, take a few steps back and concentrate on the area you feel you are light on.